 It is also imperative that the borrower keep in mind the tax-deductible nature of mortgage interest.
-Because interest on many mortgages is tax-deductible, Some of the payment that the borrower is paying is actually being paid by the government.
+Because interest on many mortgages is tax-deductible, some of the payment that the borrower is paying is actually being paid by the government.
 The 2018 tax law will allow interest on up to $750,000 of mortgage debt to be deducted from one's income, but HELOCs and home equity loans are no longer tax deductible.

 Consider this, a person having a mortgage with a 7% rate of interest will have the government paying 1.89% of the cost of interest which would be 27% of the 7% rate of interest on the loan.
 By use of this deduction, the actual post-tax mortgage rate would be 5.11%.
 Upon consideration of this reduced rate, the consumer might consider investing money in another area that might yield a higher return.
 Additionally, there is another advantage to this method.
 If money is invested rather than being applied to the principle of the mortgage, any returns received would be taxed.
 Investments paying an interest rate of 7% would actually have the money earned reduced because of the taxes required on the return.